 An off-shoot of surfing, stand-up paddle boarding enables riders to venture further into water than traditional surfing.
 It can also be done on flat water, which makes it ideal for Florida’s Gulf Coast and in the countless rivers, inlets, canals and creeks.
-A report issued by the Outdoor Industry Association in 2013 indicated stand-up paddle boarding had the most first-time participants that year of any other outdoor sporting activity in the U.S.
+A report issued by the Outdoor Industry Association indicated stand-up paddle boarding had the most first-time participants that year of any other outdoor sporting activity in the U.S.

 There is also, of course, the more traditional paddle boarding sport, which is done by kneeling on a board and paddling with one’s hands.

 At Associates and Bruce L. Scheiner, Attorneys for the Injured, our paddle board injury attorneys recognize that with the growing rise in the number of participants in stand-up paddling, so too have the number of accidents, injuries and fatalities increased.

 Being in good shape is especially important for those who participate in stand-up paddle boarding, as is having the proper safety gear and carefully checking the weather and quickly responding to sudden changes.

 Guides who offer tours or rent equipment need to ensure customers are properly vetted and fully apprised of all possible risks before heading out.